arghena/katharsis/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read and followed the guidelines in `CONTRIBUTING.md`
 - [ ] I have already updated the related examples accordingly (if applicable)
 - [ ] I have written or updated relevant docs (if applicable)
-- [ ] I have already updated the related CI accordingly (if applicable)
+- [ ] I have already updated the related CI config accordingly (if applicable)
 - [ ] I have added or updated tests to cover my changes (if applicable)
 - [ ] I have already updated the related build system accordingly (if applicable)
 - [ ] I have reviewed my code for any potential issues